OnyxTao/madcolor/readme.md

 #### -nopaste
 Suppress output to the clipboard in addition to stdout or input file.
 By default, output is **always** copied to the clipboard.

+#### -p, --pipe
+Function in pipe mode, from STDIN to STDOUT. `--input`, `--output`, are disabled.
+All output to STDOUT is disabled.
+Output is not placed in the clipboard.

 #### -q, --quiet
 By default, debug / verbose output goes to both stderr and the logfile;